sergiotabanelli/mysqlnd_ms/docs/BOOK/QUICKSTART-AND-EXAMPLES/GLOBAL-TRANSACTION-IDS.md

 >BEWARE: Set `gtid_block_size` only for group replication clusters.
 If you set it for NON group replication clusters or if you don't set it for group replication clusters, session consitency will not work.

 #### Client side GTIDs
+>BEWARE: Client side read consistency basically is the [old global transacction id injection feature](http://php.net/manual/en/mysqlnd-ms.quickstart.gtid.php) and is very expensive in terms of performance so it is strongly discouraged.
+If you need read consistency we strongly suggest to upgrade your MySQL to a version >= 5.7.6  and use [server side read consistency](SERVICE-LEVEL-AND-CONSISTENCY.md#server-side-read-consistency).

 In its most basic form a global transaction ID (GTID) is a counter in a table on the master.
 The counter is incremented whenever a transaction is committed on the master.
 Slaves replicate the table.
 The counter serves two purposes.
 In case of a master failure, it helps the database administrator to identify the most recent slave for promoting it to the new master.
 The most recent slave is the one with the highest counter value.
 Applications can use the global transaction ID to search for slaves which have replicated a certain write (identified by a global transaction ID) already.

 `mymysqlnd_ms` can inject SQL for every committed transaction to increment a GTID counter.
 The so created GTID is accessible by the application to identify an applications write operation.
 This enables the plugin to deliver session consistency (read your writes) service level by not only querying masters but also slaves which have replicated the change already.
 Read load is taken away from the master.